 Yeah, we know … You read the intro, and it clearly said we quit our jobs and we’re going to live the dream of traveling through the US, skipping through the flowers, and eating ice cream.
 Well, that’s still true to a point.

-But this summer we decided to try what they call “workamping”.
+But in the summer of 2017, we decided to try what they call “workamping”.
 Essentially it’s being camp hosts of a campground.
 It could be a national forest, run by a concessionaire, or a privately owned campground.
 Not hard, right?
 Check a few people in.
 Answer some questions, and make sure toilet paper is full.
 Well … yes and no. They are not all the same.
 People are not all the same.
-We have learned so much this summer, and though there were some frustrating, tired times, with some very long days, we really did enjoy our time at Holland Lake in Montana.
+We learned so much that summer, and though there were some frustrating, tiring times, with some very long days, we really did enjoy our time at Holland Lake in Montana.

 Stacy to Justin: “Can you run to the other campground loop and check fee tubes?”

 (Two hours later Stacy uses the walkie-talkie provided by the campground owners)